PLUS-WAVE/User-Study-For-Methodxxx/README.md

 # User-Study For Methodxxx

-This project is a user study system for subjective evaluation of different algorithms (Method1, Method2, Method3) based on video comparison and ranking.
+This repo is a simple user study for subjective evaluation of different algorithms (Method1, Method2, Method3) based on video comparison and ranking.
 It provides a web interface for users to rank videos, collects results, and offers scripts for result analysis and video compression.

 🖼️Demo without backend: [https://plus-wave.github.io/User-Study-For-Methodxxx/](https://plus-wave.github.io/User-Study-For-Methodxxx/)